Luise Kautsky

-Luise Kautsky, seated, with her husband, 1920.
+Luise Kautski with her husband, 1920.

 Luise Kautsky (née Ronsperger, 11 August 1864 – 8 December 1944) was a German politician and member of the Independent Social Democratic Party of Germany (UPSD).

 Life and career

 Kautsky was a socialist and active social democrat.
 She married the prominent Marxist theorist Karl Kautsky.
 She was also a friend of Rosa Luxemburg and Berlin city councilor for the USPD.